2025aa05051/bits_aiml_ml_assignment_2/README.md

 - `model/` contains separate python files for each model and training orchestration.
 - `model/artifacts/` contains saved trained pipelines for Streamlit inference.
 - `data/test.csv` is generated from the dataset split and is used for Streamlit upload.
-- `datapreperation` contains configuration, preprocessor & metric informations
+- `datapreperation/` contains configuration, preprocessor & metric informations
 - `sample/` contains sample test file for structure understanding of input test file